Risk and Opportunity Management

-All commercial activities inevitably entail both opportunities and risks.
-HHLA believes that the effective management of opportunities and risks is a significant success factor for the sustainable enhancement of enterprise value.
+All commercial activities inevitably entail both risks and opportunities.
+HHLA believes that the effective management of risks and opportunities is a significant success factor for the sustainable enhancement of enterprise value.

-Managing opportunities and risks is a key component of the HHLA Group’s management strategy.
-The planning and controlling process, the committees of the Group’s affiliates and reporting are all cornerstones of this opportunity and risk management system.
-At regular business development meetings, HHLA’s Executive Board discusses strategy, targets and control measures, with due consideration of the opportunity and risk profile.
+Managing risks and opportunities is a key component of the HHLA Group’s management strategy.
+The planning and controlling process, the boards of the Group’s affiliates and reporting are all cornerstones of this risk and opportunity management system.
+At regular business development meetings, HHLA’s Executive Board discusses strategy, targets and control measures with due consideration of the risk and opportunity profile.

-HHLA’s risk management system fosters a keen awareness of dealing with corporate risks.
-It aims to identify risks in good time and take steps to manage or avert them, thus exploiting opportunities but preventing situations which could jeopardise the continued existence of the HHLA Group.
+HHLA’s risk and opportunity management system fosters a keen awareness of dealing with corporate risks and opportunities.
+It aims to identify risks in good time and take steps to manage or avert them while exploiting opportunities and preventing situations that could jeopardise the continued existence of the HHLA Group.
 An important element of the system is the promotion of entrepreneurial thinking and independent, responsible action.

 Risks are catalogued regularly in the course of the annual planning process.
-All identified risks are described clearly, classified according to defined risk areas and assigned to a risk manager.
+All identified risks are described clearly and classified according to defined risk areas.

-Risks are categorised by the likelihood of their occurrence and the amount by which such an occurrence would reduce the operating result or cash flow before taxes.
+Risks are categorised by the likelihood of their occurrence and the scale of the potential damage.
+This reflects the anticipated reduction of the operating result or cash flow before taxes if the risk were to materialise.

-The most important elements of the risk management system and risk reporting are described in a corporate guideline.
-The system remains largely unchanged from the previous year.
-The Internal Audit department is responsible for auditing the risk management system.
-HHLA’s Supervisory Board monitors the effectiveness of the risk management system.
-The external auditors assess the risk management system on behalf of the Supervisory Board as part of their audit of the Annual Financial Statements.
+The most important elements of the risk and opportunity management system and risk and opportunity reporting are described in a corporate guideline.
+The system remains unchanged from the previous year.

 Structure of the Internal Control System